JorjaFox/website/_posts-old-blog/2011-02-24-csi-11x16-turn-on-tune-in-drop-dead.md

 http://www.youtube.com/watch?v=pEi6-DiJwLo

 <h3>Recap</h3>
-<del datetime="2011-02-25T03:09:53+00:00"><em>Coming Soon!</em></del>
+<del datetime="2011-02-25T03:09:53+00:00">_Coming Soon!_</del>

 Wow.
-Not a great episode, sort of decent with amusing moments, lots of one liners, and Sara's mom taking her to see <em>Altered States</em> (a movie I will not watch at night or with lights off ...
+Not a great episode, sort of decent with amusing moments, lots of one liners, and Sara's mom taking her to see _Altered States_ (a movie I will not watch at night or with lights off ...
 I'm a coward about movies like that, though).
 It wasn't the best mystery, but it was a trip.
 Yes, did that on purpose.

 &bull; <a href="https://jorjafox.net/wiki/Turn_On_Tune_In_Drop_Dead">Recap</a>
 &bull; <a href="https://jorjafox.net/gallery/tv/csi/season11/totidd">Screencaps</a>